Core Concepts

 Result Caching

-Completed parse results are cached for the duration specified by the session_ttl parameter (default: 24 hours, minimum: 60 seconds).
+Parse results are cached based on the session_ttl parameter (default: 24 hours, minimum: 60 seconds).
+After expiration, you'll need to re-submit the document.

 curl -X POST https://api.parsesphere.com/v1/parses \